akhilsadam/positional-iss/doc/readmeTemplate.md

 - Dockerfile        : a docker instruction set to help build a docker container for the program
 - Makefile          : a makefile to automate the clean / build / run / push commands for the docker container

-## Input Data
-- The input datafile should be of similar form to the example datafile `data/data.json` provided.

 <details open>
 <summary>data.json (HEAD)</summary>